 As a writer, Mason Currey struggled with how to get into a creative mindset for the tasks at hand.
 In a bid to avoid work, he chose to research the creative rituals of some of history’s famous names.
-Currey’s bout of procrastination provided the material for his book, Daily Rituals: How Artists Work.
-This book will be a source of several examples in this article.
+Currey’s bout of procrastination provided the material for his book, Daily Rituals: How Artists Work. (on Amazon) This book will be a source of several examples in this article.

 Many people struggle with getting into a creative mindset when required.
 This problem isn’t limited to those in the field of arts.
 If your daily life or work requires you to put together two or more elements to form something new, then you are creative.
 This, by the way, means that everyone is creative.
 We’ve all created something new, whether it was cooking a meal or rearranging a space to fit our style.

 However, there are some cases where we need to apply creativity using a structure.
 Or within a timeframe.
 An assignment, a literary piece, a design, a software problem requiring a solution.
 Or coming up with ideas to solve a social issue or innovative within your social enterprise.
 These are examples of times when we may need to be creative.

 Except our minds aren’t always willing to do that work.
 We may suffer from a lack of creative energy or thought.
 Or we may be interested in creating something other than the task at hand (like Mason Currey).
 In such cases, we can benefit from improving our ability to enter a creative mindset to apply ourselves to the task at hand.

 Creativity is a fluid phenomenon that cannot be given one definition.
 It is seen as originality (a novel creation) and appropriateness (adapting something that already exists).

 Mindset simply refers to a person’s way of thinking and their opinion.
 If we put these concepts together, we can conclude that a creative mindset is a state where you have the freedom to think and act with the intent to create and recreate.